 The first major finding of our study is the confirmation of strongly selective access to formal or semi-formal agricultural credit.
 Our data show that beneficiaries are significantly distinguished from non-beneficiaries by larger cultivated area, quasi-systematic membership in a cooperative and better access to training.
 This result validates the central predictions of credit rationing theory (Stiglitz & Weiss, 1981) and transaction cost economics (Williamson, 1985).
 Financial institutions, confronted with problems of information asymmetry and high monitoring costs in rural areas, adopt risk-reduction strategies that involve targeting borrowers who are least risky ex-ante, i.e., those already endowed with physical capital (land) and social capital (the cooperative network) (Boucher et al., 2008).

 This selectivity poses a fundamental ethical and political question regarding the objective of financial inclusion.
 If, as postulated by the liquidity constraint theory (Deaton, 1991), credit is a lever to break the poverty trap by enabling investment, then its systematic allocation to already relatively better-endowed producers risks accentuating intra-rural inequalities rather than reducing them.
 This phenomenon, documented in other contexts (Hulme & Mosley, 1996), is particularly concerning in the Logone Valley, where climatic shocks disproportionately affect the most vulnerable.
 Our study thus suggests that the credit market, left to itself, does not meet the financing needs of the poorest and most exposed producers, creating a vicious circle of exclusion and increased vulnerability.
 This challenges the hypothesis that simply expanding the supply of microcredit would be sufficient to catalyse inclusive development.

+Recent studies by Adjognon et al. (2023) in West Africa and by Meyer & Nagarajan (2024) in South Asia corroborate our findings, showing that formal credit markets systematically exclude landless and smallholder farmers, perpetuating structural inequalities.

 4.2.
 A Positive Causal Impact